Template Metaprogramming Part 1

 three different ways to perform if-else or switch statements at

 compile time.
-One is using std::conditional
+One is using std::conditional,

-another is using std::enable_if
+another is using std::enable_if, and lastly we

 can also use (partial) template specialization to have the compiler